muzso/osm_hungary_openmaptiles_20201116/README.md

 # OpenMapTiles based mapbox vector tiles (MVT) from OSM data

 This was generated from OSM data of Hungary region on 2020-11-16 using the open-source pipeline of OpenMapTiles.
+The files are already gzip compressed, so don't forget to set the proper "Content-Encoding: gzip" header while serving them to the clients.

 Copyright mentions: